JeffWilliams2/PortfolioProjects/README.md

 This repository contains a collection of projects and data analysis work that showcases my skills and experience.

 ## Latest Projects
-- FRED Data Analysis: Showcasing capabilities of FRED api, with use of pandas, numpy and plotly for data visualization.
+- FRED (federal reserve economic data) Data Analysis: Showcasing capabilities of FRED api, with use of pandas, numpy and plotly for data visualization.
 - Data Cleaning World Layoff Data in mySQL: Removing duplicates, Standardizing of dataset.
 - BasicStockComparison: Showing basic yfinance capabilities/comparing META, TSLA and more to market benchmark.